carbon-design-system/sveld/README.md

 #### Optional properties in event details

-Just like with typedefs, you can mark event detail properties as optional using square brackets.
-This is useful when some properties may not always be included in the event payload.
+Like typedefs, you can mark event detail properties as optional with square brackets when they are not always in the payload.

 **Example:**